ksumm/fluffy-friends/README.md

 ### Known Bugs

--   On landscape mode on small mobile devices the Find A Friend button is shown out of the text-section.
+-   The Find A Friend button is shown out of the text-section on the small devices in landscape mode.

 ## Responsive